What is an API (Application Programming Interface)?

 Real-World Examples of Application Programming Interfaces

-To illustrate the concept of what is an Application Programming Interface, consider these real-world examples:
+To illustrate the concept of what an Application Programming Interface is, consider these real-world examples:

 • Twitter API: Allows developers to access and interact with Twitter’s data, including tweets, user profiles, and trends.
 This Application Programming Interface is widely used for building applications that analyze social media content or manage Twitter accounts.